APPLYING AS AN ART HISTORY MAJOR:

 Please keep in mind that budgets will be funded as finances permit.

-The completed form with signatures must be submitted by the last day of Fall Semester classes.
+The completed form with signatures must be submitted by the last day of the final exam period.